-Create a simple, rustic DIY Pumpkin Banner perfect for Autumn using buffalo check burlap and a free template!
+Create a simple, rustic farmhouse Pumpkin Banner perfect for Autumn using buffalo check burlap and a free template!

 Hello!
 Today I’m sharing a new banner perfect for autumn – a pumpkin banner using buffalo check burlap!
 I love this banner because you can leave it up through Halloween and Thanksgiving and best of all – it is easy to make!
 While shopping at Joann’s for Halloween costume supplies, I found this roll of orange buffalo check burlap on sale.
 I love buffalo check!
 It feels so cozy and reminds me so much of fall and winter.
+It instantly gives your space a farmhouse feel.
 I grabbed it and decided to use it on a new banner!

-- Free template – located at the end of this post in blue
+- Free template – Link located in my Resource Library

 - Orange felt